Policy Name: Acceptable and Responsible Use of OCC Technology and Information Systems

 management personnel that are properly positioned to represent key IT and

 - Reporting and Detection of IT Security Incidents.
-Any member of the Onondaga Community College campus
+Any member of the OCC campus

-from the IT Department.
-The IT Department itself might detect IT Security
+from ITS.
+ITS itself might detect IT security

-promptly reported to the IT Department.
+promptly reported to ITS.
 Departments and individuals are

 tracking of trends and threats.

 - Assessment and Escalation.
-Onondaga Community College has the authority to access,
+OCC has the authority to access,

 be approved by specific personnel when there is a valid reason to access

-obtained from the Chief Information Officer and the Vice President to whom
+obtained from the Vice President and Chief Information Officer and the Vice President to whom

 - IT Authority and Actions.
-For Critical IT Security Incidents, IT management will
+For critical IT security incidents, ITS management will

 have authority to involve legal entities, to disconnect or shut down part